FAQ - Admissions

 Will my child be assessed?

-The Foundation One (3+) intake is not subject to formal assessment, although every child will be required to have reached their early learning goals.
+The Foundation One (3+) intake is not subject to formal assessment, although every child will be required to have reached their age-related expectations.
 Early Years Practitioners will visit every child prior to their 3+ start, to determine whether they are able to access, and benefit from, our advanced curriculum.

 Entry into all other year groups are subject to age appropriate assessment.